VISEGRAD BLOG: Czech opposition hopes that Pandora revelations enable them to oust Babis

 Babis’ agro-chemicals conglomerate Agrofert is based in the Czech Republic and pays it taxes there, unlike most of the holding companies of the other Czech oligarchs, something that he has often boasted about.
 While finance minister, Babis also launched a crackdown on tax evasion by small businesses (though he has been noticeably quieter on multinationals' tax avoidance).

-In the Pandora Papers the suggestion is that he took money out of Agrofert without paying dividend tax, probably through a loan, transferred it offshore, and then used it to buy the French property.
-He denies that the money was untaxed.
+Based on the Pandora Papers, Babis could have taken money out of Agrofert without paying dividend tax, transferred it offshore, and then used it to buy the French property, while also evading any future liability for capital gains tax.
+He denies that the money was untaxed, though he is clearly guilty of not declaring the properties, as he is meant to do as a public official.

 Even if Babis is eventually able to show that he has paid tax on the acquisition money, the way he moved the money through a web of offshore companies blows to smithereens his claims to be a hard working ordinary businessman who does not use the financial tricks of other oligarchs.